 The Featured Ingredients

-You do need to find a good artisanal sourdough bread; one that contains no yeast and has been prepared with a slow rise.
-Read more about sourdough bread and its low FODMAP standing in our article, How Fermentation Affects the FODMAP Content in Sourdough Bread and Dairy Foods.
+You do need to find a good artisanal sourdough bread; we have a fabulous all-round bread article for you called, How To Choose Low FODMAP Bread.
+Read more about sourdough bread in particular and its low FODMAP standing in our article, How Fermentation Affects the FODMAP Content in Sourdough Bread and Dairy Foods.

 Cucumbers have no detectable FODMAPs so they can be enjoyed in larger portions than many vegetables.

 If you have room in your fridge, you can do the overnight soak right in your blender carafe, and save on cleaning a bowl.

 This FODMAP IT!™ Cucumber Gazpacho is very easy to make, but it does require and overnight sit in the refrigerator, so plan accordingly.